neuroidss/lab-governance/People and Partners.md

 A standard agreement comes out of the agreement evolution process, and I ask all partners to sign this.
 If someone refuses, I work with them individually to find an agreement they're willing to sign.
 I will send the diff for each custom agreement to all LLs, and publish them.

+Note:

+A draft of the standard agreement and other works in progress live here: https://drive.google.com/open?id=0BykXySylAD-0bEx1X3pzdGRnMGM

 ### Recruiter - Cassus
 Purpose: Hire great people